pierrotm777/oXs-RP2040-i2c/README.md

 - PWM signals to stabilize a camera on pitch and roll
 - different sequences of PWM signals (to control Servo or to generate an analog/digital voltage) based on Rc channel values
 - data's (telemetry and/or PWM Rc channels) to be logged on a SD card
+- localisation data's on a second Rf link in order to retrieve a lost model (= locator)
 ### For telemetry, it can provide
    - up to 4 analog voltages measurement (with scaling and offset) (optional); one voltage is normally used to measure a current and 1 or 2 (optionnaly) for temperature
    - one RPM measurement; a scaling (rpmMultiplicator) can be used to take care e.g. of number of blades (optional)